Iraq Veteran, PTSD Sufferer, Survivor, MST

 Eventually, Lyman found a valued life coach who taught him how to balance work and family.
 At the request of his mentor, he decided to pursue his dream of becoming a certified life and business coach.
 Since becoming a certified lifestyle and business coach, he went on to obtain the Master Level NLP Practitioner designation and is a Master Six Sigma Blackbelt.
 He is the president of Focused Driven Lifestyle Coaching, LLC, a well sought-after conference speaker, consultant, and #1 Amazon Best Selling Author.
 He is the recipient of the prestigious Best Presenter and the Empowered Leader Award.

-Lyman will soon receive his Ph.D. in Human Resources Management from Northcentral University.
+Lyman received his Ph.D. in Human Resources Management from Northcentral University.
 He is the proud father of two sons, Cameron and Destin.